 - 22.1 The parties shall treat as confidential all facts and information that are neither obvious nor generally accessible.
 In case of doubt, facts and information are to be treated confidentially.
-The parties undertake to take all precautions that are commercially reasonable and technically and organisationally possible to ensure that confidential facts and information are effectively protected from access and knowledge by unauthorised parties. - 22.2 The confidentiality obligation shall exist before the contract is concluded and shall persist after termination of the contractual relationship. - 22.3 The confidentiality obligation will not apply for the client if it is obliged to publish the following facts and information: name and address of the supplier, object of the procurement and value of the contract, tender procedure carried out, date of contract conclusion and commencement, and timeframe of contract execution.
-This shall be without prejudice to the mandatory duties of disclosure under Swiss law (e.g. as per the Freedom of Information Act14, the Public Procurement Act15 and the Public Procurement Ordinance16). - 22.4 The confidentiality obligation shall not be considered
+The parties undertake to take all precautions that are commercially reasonable and technically and organisationally possible to ensure that confidential facts and information are effectively protected from access and knowledge by unauthorised parties. - 22.2 The confidentiality obligation shall exist before the contract is concluded and shall persist after termination of the contractual relationship. - 22.3 The confidentiality obligation will not apply for the client if it is obliged to publish the following facts and information: name and address of the supplier, item(s) procured and mandate value, award procedure carried out, date of contract conclusion and commencement, and timeframe of contract execution.
+This shall be without prejudice to the mandatory duties of disclosure under Swiss law (e.g. as per the FoIA14, PPA15, PPO16). - 22.4 The confidentiality obligation shall not be considered breached if confidential information is transmitted by the client within the group (or within the Federal Administration) or to any third parties called upon.
+This shall apply to the supplier insofar as transmission is necessary for contract performance or contractual provisions are transmitted within the group. - 22.5 Without the written consent of the client, the supplier may not advertise the fact that cooperation exists or existed with the client, and the supplier may not list the client as a reference either.